Healthy Pumpkin Cookies

 Arman’s recipe tips

-• Shape the cookies how you want them.
+• Shape the cookies however you want.
 Since there is no flour or baking soda, these cookies won’t spread naturally.
 How they look pre-baked is how they’ll look when they’re out of the oven.

 • Don’t overbake the cookies.
-They won’t get golden brown on top, so trust the process and remove them after the 10-minute mark so they don’t overcook.
+They won’t get golden brown on top, so trust the process and remove them after 10 minutes to prevent overcooking.

 • Make sweeter cookies.
 Swap out half of the pumpkin for mashed bananas for an extra dose of natural sweetness.